essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 The project is created as an MVP to demonstrate an educational understanding of AWS's Serverless REST API Architecture, mainly through the diagram and documentation of the steps required to create a production-ready application.

 It requires a thorough configuration, deployment, and setup of each service on AWS through an existing account.

-⚠️ DISCLAIMER

-This project is licensed under the MIT License.
-This license applies **only to the source code, diagram, and documentation** in this repository.

-This project relies on **Amazon Web Services (AWS)**.
-Please be aware that:

-*   AWS services are **not** licensed under the MIT License and are subject to their own respective terms and pricing.
-*   Deploying this architecture will **incur costs** on your AWS account.
-*   You are responsible for managing and securing your own AWS resources and data